Left ventricular ejection fraction of the heart: norms, reasons for low and high, how to increase. Norms of cardiac ejection fraction Low fraction

 • Abdominal pain of unknown etiology.

-• Admixture of blood to feces.
+• Blood admixtures in stool.
 Fresh.
 Differential diagnosis with hemorrhoids is required.
-If black veins are found - with colorectal cancer.
+If black veins are detected - with colorectal cancer.

 • Peripheral edema.
-As a result of a drop in myocardial contractility.
+As a result of a decrease in myocardial contractility.
 At first, the process covers only the ankles, then rises higher.

-The signs are nonspecific.
-But when evaluated in a complex, they indicate heart problems.
+Signs are nonspecific.
+But when assessed as a whole, they indicate cardiac problems.

-Violation of the normal level of the ejection fraction develops as a result of the actual cardiac pathologies especially often.
+Violation of the normal level of ejection fraction develops as a result of cardiac pathologies itself especially often.

 There are a lot of options in this case.
-From hypertension, which was not treated on time before a heart attack, recently transferred (EF falls as a result of the formation of cardiosclerosis), angina pectoris and arrhythmias with a decrease in contractility.
+From hypertension, which was not treated in time, to a recent heart attack (EF falls as a result of the formation of cardiosclerosis), angina pectoris and arrhythmias with a decrease in contractility.

-Any disease of a muscular organ can lead to a deviation of the indicator.
+Any disease of a muscle organ can lead to a deviation in the indicator.

-Another option is vascular pathology.
-Vasculitis, aneurysms, others.
-Autoimmune or infectious origin.
+Another option is vascular pathologies.
+Vasculitis, aneurysms, etc. Autoimmune or infectious origin.

 Also hormonal diseases with a decrease in the concentration of substances of the pituitary gland, adrenal glands or thyroid gland.
 Diabetes.

-Intoxication with alcohol, drugs, heavy metal salts and other toxic substances.
+Intoxication with alcohol, drugs, salts of heavy metals and other toxic substances.

-As for the opposite phenomenon (EF is higher than normal), it does not play a large clinical role and is rarely stable.
+As for the opposite phenomenon (EF above normal), it does not play a major clinical role and is rarely stable.

 Diagnostics

-This is an instrumental sign, a functional indicator that is used to state the fact of a decrease in myocardial contractility.
-What is behind the deviation is a question.
+This is an instrumental sign, a functional indicator that is used to ascertain the fact of a decrease in myocardial contractility.
+What is behind the deviation is the question.

 • Oral questioning of the patient.
-To objectify complaints, to identify a complete clinical picture.
+To objectify complaints and identify the complete clinical picture.

-• The collection of anamnesis serves the same purposes.
-Allows you to name the likely cause of the pathological process.
+• Taking an anamnesis serves the same purpose.
+Allows you to name the probable cause of the pathological process.

-• Measurement of blood pressure.
-Most often it is normal until a certain point.
-Decreases in proportion to the progression of the disorder.
+• Blood pressure measurement.
+Most often it is normal up to a certain point.
+Falls in proportion to the progression of the disorder.

 • Heart rate is also examined.
-For these purposes, a routine calculation of the number of beats per minute is carried out, as well as electrocardiography.
+For these purposes, routine calculation of the number of beats per minute, as well as electrocardiography, is performed.

 This is an even more thorough study.
-Evaluates vital signs over the course of 24 hours, in dynamics.
+Evaluates vital signs over 24 hours, over time.

 • Echocardiography.
-The key technique for detecting functional impairment.
-The norm of the ejection fraction of the heart is not a basis for stopping the diagnosis, other pathologies are possible if there are complaints.
+Key technique for identifying functional impairment.
+The normal cardiac ejection fraction is not a basis for stopping the diagnosis; other pathologies are possible if there are complaints.

-In the automatic mode, the percentage is calculated, then the doctor concludes that the indicator is normal in a particular patient.
+The percentage is automatically calculated, and then the doctor makes a conclusion about the normality of the indicator for a particular patient.

-The problem is that right off the bat to say that it is within the limits of what is permissible, that is not impossible.
-It is necessary to observe a person for at least a few days, sometimes weeks.
+The problem is that it’s impossible to immediately say what is within the limits of what is permissible and what is not.
+It is necessary to observe the person for at least several days, sometimes weeks.

-Therefore, it is preferable to lead the patient in a cardiological hospital.
+Therefore, it is preferable to manage the patient in a cardiology hospital.

 • Blood test for hormones (thyroid, pituitary, adrenal glands), general, biochemical.
-They can provide a lot of information.
+They can give a lot of information.

-• MRI according to indications.
+• MRI as indicated.
 Consider the anatomical properties of the heart more carefully.
-To say whether defects, irreversible changes in the myocardium have formed against the background of functional impairment.
+To say whether defects or irreversible changes in the myocardium have formed against the background of a functional disorder.

-Additionally, you may need to consult a neurologist.
-When problems with the brain are detected, cerebral symptoms join.
+Additionally, consultation with a neurologist may be required.
+If problems with the brain are detected, cerebral symptoms are associated.

-Routine reflex examinations can assess the nature of the induced disorder and take action.
+Routine examination of reflexes allows one to assess the nature of the induced disorder and take action.

 Treatment

-Therapy is conservative, surgical methods can be helped only if the reason for the decrease in the ejection fraction lies in heart disease.
+Therapy is conservative; surgical methods can only help if the cause of the decrease in ejection fraction lies in a heart defect.

-First, you need to carefully assess the patient's condition, confirm that it has a disease-causing origin.
-This is indicated by the instability of numbers, poor health.
-Symptoms are always present at least to a minimum.
+First you need to carefully assess the patient's condition and confirm that it is of pathogenic origin.
+This is indicated by instability of numbers and poor health.
+There are always symptoms, at least to a minimal extent.

-Pathology itself cannot be cured.
-It is necessary to eliminate the root cause.
-There are many of them and not always of cardiac origin.
+Pathology itself cannot be treated.
+The root cause needs to be eliminated.
+There are many of these and not always of cardiac origin.

-Shown are detoxification (in case of poisoning), the use of hormonal replacement drugs (endocrine disorders), relief of septic or autoimmune inflammation (vasculitis, vascular lesions and the heart itself).
+Detoxification (for poisoning), the use of hormonal replacement drugs (endocrine disorders), relief of septic or autoimmune inflammation (vasculitis, damage to blood vessels and the heart itself) are indicated.

-Antihypertensive treatment is prescribed to persons with consistently high blood pressure levels until the condition is corrected.
-Of the medicines, ACE inhibitors, calcium antagonists and others are used most actively.
+Antihypertensive treatment is prescribed to individuals with persistently high blood pressure levels until the condition is corrected.
+Of the medications, ACE inhibitors, calcium antagonists and others are most actively used.

-To maintain the work of the muscular organ itself, the following drugs are prescribed:
+To maintain the functioning of the muscular organ itself, the following drugs are prescribed:

 • Cardioprotectors.
 Riboxin or Mildronate.

 • Antiarrhythmic.
-With pronounced violations of heart rate.
+In case of severe heart rate disturbances.
 Amiodarone, Quinidine, less often others.

 • Beta blockers.
 Anaprilin, Carvedilol.
-To relieve tachycardia and partially lower blood pressure.
+To relieve tachycardia and partially reduce blood pressure.

 • Antiplatelet agents.
 Heparin, Aspirin-Cardio.
-Prevents blood clots.
+Prevents the formation of blood clots.

-• Nitroglycerin, if permitted.
-To improve contractility, restore normal organ function, eliminate pain in the acute period.
+• Nitroglycerin, if the specialist allows it.
+To improve contractility, restore normal functioning of the organ, eliminate pain in the acute period.

-It is better to clarify questions of restrictions with the doctor, since it is not known in what initial position the patient was.
+It is better to clarify questions about restrictions with the doctor, since it is not known what the patient’s initial position was.

 Forecast

-Mainly favorable for early detection.
-The likelihood of a quality life and just the continuation of biological existence fall in proportion to the progression of the process.
+Mostly favorable if detected early.
+The probability of a quality life and simply the continuation of biological existence decreases in proportion to the progression of the process.

-A complete correction will never be achieved.
-The process has already begun, organic disorders in the myocardium are proceeding, there is nowhere to put them.
+Complete correction will never be achieved.
+The process has already begun, organic disorders in the myocardium are occurring, there is nowhere to put them.

-However, it is possible to compensate for the situation, although the treatment is likely to continue for many years, if not a lifetime.
-It's not a big price to pay.
+However, it is possible to compensate for the situation, although treatment will most likely continue for many years, if not a lifetime.
+It's not a big price.

 Possible complications